-- Headless CMS allows your developers to innovate and experiment as they can modify the front end without modifying the back end of the website.
+- A headless CMS allows your developers to innovate and experiment; they can modify the front end without modifying the back end of the website.

-- It allows you to choose any front end or technology of your choice.
+- It allows you to choose the front end or technology of your choice.

 Cons of Headless CMS

-- Headless CMS can be more expensive than other CMS, as you have to pay separately for the CMS, developer, and the infrastructure to run your site and app.
+- A headless CMS can be more expensive than other CMS options, as you have to pay separately for the CMS, developer, and the infrastructure to run your site and app.
 You may also have to pay an ongoing license fee for this technology.

 What is Hybrid CMS?

-When a Canadian entertainment company wanted to redesign their website and make it more responsive without rebuilding their back end, they used a hybrid CMS to create a responsive solution which was deployed entirely through the front end.
+When a Canadian entertainment company wanted to redesign their website and make it more responsive without rebuilding their back end, they used a hybrid CMS to create a responsive solution that was deployed entirely through the front end.
 The hybrid format enabled the developers and editors to create, format, manage, and deliver page-driven content to different platforms using APIs.
 They were able to save time and money as they did not have to build the website from scratchvii.
-So, what exactly is Hybrid CMS?
-Hybrid CMS combines the presentation layer of the coupled CMS and the headless architecture to offer a multi-channel experience to users.
+So, what exactly is a hybrid CMS?
+A hybrid CMS combines the presentation layer of the coupled CMS and the headless architecture to offer a multi-channel experience to users.
 Simply put, it is a headless CMS with a front end.
 It is perfect for companies that manage multi-channel content.

 Pros of Hybrid CMS

-- Hybrid CMS can be called a marketer's best friend as it provides a user-friendly interface along with the content publishing environment, which includes WYSIWYG editing.
-The marketers don't have to rely upon the developers to build web pages or structure content for different devices.
+- A hybrid CMS can be called a marketer's best friend because it provides a user-friendly interface along with the content publishing environment, which includes WYSIWYG editing.
+Marketers don't have to rely on developers to build web pages or structure content for different devices.